bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 5. What is a component?

-A component in jQuery is a blovk of self contained code that can be with ease to implement part of a web project.
+A component in jQuery is a block of self contained code that can be reused with ease to implement part of a web project.